caiyue1993/IceCream/docs/issue_template.md

-> Belows are issue templates.
+> Below is the issue template.
 You can fill each part then submit your issue.
 Or you can just
-> delete all of these and describe your questions in your style.
+> delete all of these and describe your questions in you-like style.
 But please remember: the more detailed info you offered, the greater possiblity your problem
 > will be solved. 😜

 ## Expected behavior